A 5.8-magnitude earthquake strikes off the southern coast of Papua, Indonesia - ExBulletin

 A 5.8-magnitude earthquake strikes off the southern coast of Papua, Indonesia

-(Reuters) – An earthquake of magnitude 5.8 struck the southern coast of Papua, Indonesia, the Euro-Mediterranean Seismological Center said on Wednesday.
+Today, Wednesday, the Euro-Mediterranean Seismological Center (EMSC) said that a 5.8-magnitude earthquake hit the southern coast of Papua, Indonesia.

-The center said the earthquake occurred at a depth of two kilometers and was located 184 kilometers southwest of Napier in Indonesia.
+The center said the quake occurred at a depth of 1.24 miles and was 114 miles southwest of Napier, Indonesia.

 Sources